olivernewth/newth-quartz/content/Career/Product Frameworks.md

-This page outlines various product frameworks that are useful for product managers, designers, and strategists.
-Each framework is explained with its purpose, key components, and an example question to illustrate its application.
+There are a number of product frameworks that are useful for product managers.
+I have listed the main ones below that I regularly use.

 ## STAR (Situation, Task, Action, Result)

-**Purpose**: Structured method for answering behavioral interview questions.
+This is a structured approach for answering behavioral interview questions.

 **Components**:

-- Situation: Set the context
+- **Situation:** Set the context
-- Task: Describe your responsibility
+- **Task:** Describe your responsibility
-- Action: Explain what you did
+- **Action:** Explain what you did
-- Result: Share the outcome
+- **Result:** Share the outcome

 **Example Question**: "Tell me about a time when you had to make a difficult decision."